albertotirla/autoaccess/README.md

 *1 gb ram minimum, at least 2 gb recommended for optimal user experience
 * a reasonably new snapdragon processor, or, in case of tablets, intel processor.

-### universal windows
+### universal windows platform

 * windows 10 build 10.0.18362.0 or greater is recommended
-*4 gb ram is recommended for future features that might require more processor power, however the current version can be run on 2 gb ram
+* at least 4 gb ram is recommended for future features that might require more processor power, however the current version can be run on minimum 3 gb ram
 * at least dualcore cpu recommended

 ## available scripting languages

 for now, the app will only support lua, but more languages will be hopefully added in future releases

+## abandonware

+since I begun working on another project that requires my full attention, I will mark this project as abandonware, from now till I'll have time to work on it.

 ## documentation